Flexible Modeling of Nonstationary Extremal Dependence using Spatially-Fused LASSO and Ridge Penalties: Introduction

-The full-likelihood for MSPs is intractable when the dimension of data exceeds $D = 13$ \citep{castruccio2016high, huser2019full}, and the analytical expression of the multivariate density is only available for a small collection of parametric models.
-Pairwise and triplewise likelihoods are commonly used to perform inference after being carefully studied by \cite{padoan2010likelihood} and \cite{huser2013composite}, with the latter concluding that triplewise likelihood inference has only moderate improvements over the pairwise variant.
-Similarly, \cite{huser2022vecchia} adopt the Vecchia likelihood approximation technique \citep{vecchia1988estimation, stein2004approximating}, originally proposed in the classical geostatistical literature, in the context of spatial extremes analysis with MSPs.
-Alternatively, several recent works \citep{gerber2021fast, lenzi2021neural, sainsbury2022fast} focus on estimating the spatial dependence structures using artificial neural networks in the context of both classical geostatistics and spatial extremes.
-However, both the Vecchia method and neural estimation are impractical in our context.
-The Vecchia method for spatial extremes can indeed still be relatively computationally intensive in high dimensions when using component likelihoods beyond the pairwise case, and a faster estimation technique is necessary for our iterative merging procedure, while neural estimation is also infeasible due to the large number of parameters in our model; we would need to train many neural networks with different architectures sequentially due to the nature of the merging algorithm, which would be inefficient.
+The full-likelihood for MSPs is intractable when the number of monitoring sites exceeds $D = 13$ \citep{castruccio2016high, huser2019full}, and the analytical expression of the multivariate density is only available for a small collection of parametric models.
+Pairwise and triplewise likelihoods are commonly used to draw inference after being studied by \cite{padoan2010likelihood} and \cite{huser2013composite}, with the latter concluding that triplewise likelihood inference has only moderate improvements over the pairwise variant.
+Alternatively, \cite{huser2022vecchia} adopt the Vecchia likelihood approximation technique \citep{vecchia1988estimation, stein2004approximating}, and several recent works \citep{gerber2021fast, lenzi2021neural, sainsbury2022fast} use artificial neural networks to infer GPs or MSPs.
+However, both the Vecchia method and neural estimation are impractical when analyzing large spatial datasets.
+The Vecchia method for spatial extremes is computationally intensive in high dimensions when using composite likelihoods beyond the pairwise case, and a faster estimation technique is necessary for our iterative merging procedure.
+Neural estimation is also infeasible due to the large number of parameters in our model; we would need to train many neural networks, with different architectures, sequentially due to the nature of the merging algorithm, which would be inefficient.
 Hence, we prefer to use a pairwise likelihood for inference, which is both simple and quite fast. \cite{huser2016non} suggest a careful choice of a small fraction of observation pairs for achieving computational and statistical efficiency, and we investigate this thoroughly.